joannakl/aps_s20/problem_grading.markdown

 Some of the assignments may have further restrictions on the programming language in which the solutions should be implemented.

-The autograder for this class is designed to assing partial credit (unlike many competitive programming platforms that you might be familiar with).
+The autograder for this class is designed to assign partial credit (unlike many automated online judge platforms that you might be familiar with).
 It evaluates each test individually and assigns scores per test.

 There are several different outcomes possible: